PeteJames21/binary_trees/README.md

 Write a function that finds the uncle of a node

 ## 100-binary_trees_ancestor.c
-Write a function that finds the lowest common ancestor of two nodes
+Write a function that finds the lowest common ancestor of two nodes.

+## 103-binary_tree_rotate_left.c
+Write a function that performs a left-rotation on a binary tree.